 For the Metro system website link click HERE,

 For Metro stations closest to my tours, click on the tab on the top of this page with the specific tour name and scroll to the bottom of the page for the specific metro station recommendations.

-New on the National Mall as of June 2015 - the DC Circulator (hop on/hop off bus) has now added a new National Mall route connecting passengers to key attractions on and around the National Mall.
-Checkout this new convenient route HERE.
+New on the National Mall as of June 2015 - the DC Circulator (hop on/hop off bus) has a National Mall route connecting passengers to key attractions on and around the National Mall.
+Checkout this convenient route HERE.